Xing Ruan: Academic career

+Design and Curatorial Practice

+Xing Ruan runs a research-orientated design practice, encompassing architecture, landscape architecture, urban design and exhibition design.
+His latest built works include Shanghai Jiao Tong School of Design Building and the Beikun Garden.
+The latter was recognized with the World Landscape Architecture's Outstanding, and the former included in the Prix Versailles' list of most beautiful campuses, both in 2025.

+He was the Curator of the 18th International Architecture Exhibition of La Biennale di Venezia – China Pavilion; and Architectural Curator of the 2019 Shanghai Urban Space Art Season Biennale.

 Publishing career

 Ruan has written and published seven books.

 He is co-editor, with Ronald Knapp, of the book series Spatial Habitus: Making and Meaning in Asia’s Architecture, published by the University of Hawai’i Press.
 Subjects of the series included China, Japan, Korea, India, and the Middle East.

 In November 2021, Bloomsbury published Confucius’ Courtyard: Architecture, Philosophy, and the Good Life in China, distributed in the US, UK, Australia and New Zealand.

+In 2022 he published an essay in the Shanghai Review of Books on the work of writer and geographer Yi-Fu Tuan.

-Ruan has authored essays and criticism on architecture and society for academic journals and mainstream media including the Journal of the Society of Architectural Historians (JSAH), The Conversation, Quartz, Architecture Australia and Architecture Now.
+Ruan has published essays and criticism on architecture and society for academic journals and mainstream media, including the Journal of the Society of Architectural Historians (JSAH), The Conversation, Quartz, Architecture Australia and Architecture Now.

-In China, his essays have been published in Jianzhu Xuebao [Architectural Journal 建筑学报], Jianzhu Shi [The Architect 建筑师] and Wenhui Xueren of Wenhui Ribao [Wenhui Scholar of Wenhui Daily 文汇学人， 文汇日报].
+In China, his essays have been published in Jianzhu Xuebao [Architectural Journal 建筑学报], Jianzhu Shi [The Architect 建筑师] (including his 2025 essay on the design of the Beikun Garden Wall), and Wenhui Xueren of Wenhui Ribao [Wenhui Scholar of Wenhui Daily 文汇学人， 文汇日报].

 He has been interviewed about his work by ABC Radio National, Times Radio, Barron's Magazine and ArchDaily.

 Public lectures and events

-Ruan has delivered public lectures for the Royal Institute of British Architects (RIBA), The Chinese University of Hong Kong (CUHK), the National University of Singapore (NUS), Politecnico di Milano, CEPT and the University of Bath.
+Xing Ruan has given keynote and public lectures at many international conferences and universities including in China, Singapore, the UK, Italy, and New Zealand, as well as for the Royal Institute of British Architects (RIBA).

-In 2019, Ruan was the architectural curator of the Shanghai Urban Space Art Season (SUSAS) biennale.